How MIR Works

 - You link your accounts.
 Via a secure token or verification code, you prove "I'm ebay-user-12345 AND etsy-shop-abc."

 - History merges.
-Now your eBay reputation supports your Etsy credibility—without either platform sharing your actual IDs with each other.
+Now your eBay history provides context on Etsy—without either platform sharing your actual IDs with each other.

 Partners never see each other's user IDs.
-They only see the aggregated reputation signals you've chosen to make portable.
+They only see the aggregated participation signals you've chosen to make portable.
 Your identity stays yours.

 You've Seen This Before